bkase/slides/cto-presentation/slides.md

 <img src="img/hats1.png" width="55%" height="55%"></img>

-Note: Problem: We have a lean team.
+Note: Problem: We have a lean organization.
 Sometimes we'll have a little extra high priority work on teams with a little bit fewer staff that need help.
 Sometimes we'll have projects where work crosses teams.

 !!!